WillyBruhn/VARUS/README.md

 /VARUS/Implementation/./VARUS --readParametersFromFile 1 --pathToParameters <absolute path>/MyFirstTest
 ```
 This chooses 10 times a run to download from and downloads 1000 000 reads each time.
+The downloaded reads and the alignments can then be found in /MyFirstTest/AdvancedEstimator/.

 ### Step 4:
 Call the visualization-tool: